ISA-Principles/isa-principles.org/non-principles.md

   the architecture.
 However, ISA works without adjusting the organization so the idea is more broadly applicable in this way.

-* The principles do not give a preference for communication protocols or operations technologies.
-The principles state principles, not concrete technological decisions.
+* ISA does not give a preference for communication protocols or operations technologies.
+It states general principles, not concrete technological decisions.

 * Following the principles provides benefits like independent scalability, load